 My research focuses on the work practices employed in the governance of public challenges.
 I have studied the practices of civil servants, police officers and intermediaries (we have also called them exemplary practitioners and best persons).
 In addition, I have studied storytelling in local government and at the police.
 Furthermore, I specialize in interpretive analyses, narrative and frame analysis in particular, and in ethnographic fieldwork.
 I have published about my research and about methods in a broad range of journals across the social sciences, including Public Administration Review; The American Review of Public Administration; Organization Studies; The British Journal of Criminology; Local Government Studies; Planning Theory; and Media, Culture & Society.

 In the Public Administration Bachelor I teach a course in Organization Science.
 The rest of my teaching focuses on doing (qualitative) research.
 I teach a beginner’s course in Qualitative methods for the Public Administration bachelor students and an advanced course in qualitative analyses for the join Research Master in Public Administration and Organisational Science.
-I am also co-teaching a course on conducting research for the Netherlands Institute of Governance (PhD students from political science and public administration).
-Finally, I am involved in methods courses for PhD students at the Tilburg Law School.
+I am also co-teaching a course on conducting research for the Netherlands Institute of Governance (PhD candidates from political science and public administration).
+Finally, I am involved in methods courses for PhD candidates at the Tilburg Law School.